Music Composition at ECU

 Curricular Requirements in Composition:

 Questions?
-Email Dr. Edward Jacobs, professor of music composition, theory, electronic music and founding director of NewMusic Initiative
+Email Dr. Travis Alford, professor of music composition, theory, Director of NC NewMusic Initiative